Essential Eligibility Criteria

 • Manage your personal care and mobility during 8 hours in and out of cold water.

-LAST River Rescue Training
+River Rescue Scenario Training

 This rescue training involves wading and swimming in swiftwater, paddling, and intentional or accidental capsizing.
 You should not participate if you have injuries that limit your ability to paddle, wade, swim, or walk along a rough shoreline.
 Cold water immersion can also trigger asthma and other respiratory distress.